 All students are encouraged to download the Trinity MyDay app for Android and iPhone.
 This app, in conjunction with their website, gives students centralized access to all College services, from timetables to email to printing credit.
 A full Orientation week timetable will also be accessible through the Timetable tile in the app.
 Students can log in with the username and password they receive after registering.

-As students begin their final semester at Trinity College Dublin, they will receive a Third-Year Transition Packet from their academic advisor during their spring campus visit.
+As students begin their final semester at Trinity College Dublin, they will receive a Third-Year Transition Packet.
 This packet will contain information on what to expect when they arrive on the Columbia campus, instructions on how to apply for University Apartment Housing, student visas, English-language proficiency testing, and updates to their financial aid awards, if applicable.